Dev guideRecipesAPI ReferenceChangelog

 Graph autocomplete works only on fields typed as StringFilterInput.
 Most CMS string properties (such as Name) are indexed as SearchableStringFilterInput by default, which does not support autocomplete.

 To use autocomplete on a searchable field, create a new field that returns the same value using the Conventions API IncludeField method.
-Fields added through the IncludeField are indexed as StringFilterInput, which supports autocomplete.
+Fields added through the IncludeField method are indexed as StringFilterInput, which supports autocomplete.

 For example, add a method to your content type that returns the value you want to use for autocomplete: